|

 of the benefit or the orderly succession of such patrimony

 in case of his sudden demise.
+II.
+PURPOSE OR OBJECT OF THE

-It is important to explain that,
+FOUNDATION It is important to explain that,

 as in Liechtenstein, a Panamanian private foundation, as stipulated